 Race Day Instructions

-For the 3.1km race, you must be on the ferry no later than 6:45am.
+You must be on the ferry no later than 6:45am.
 The ferry will not wait for tardy swimmers.
 The ferry will load at the 8th street public boat launch (on your left when facing swim bay).
 If you have a support paddler, they need to be at Rattlesnake Island no later than 7:45am.
 As well, when they arrive they need to stay in front of Rattlesnake Island, leaving the north side clear for the houseboat that will be dropping the 3km swimmers.
 Support paddlers need to give themselves plenty of time to paddle over, as the race will not be delayed waiting for them.

 Listen carefully to the instructions provided to you at the start line or on the ferry on the morning of the swim.